Chapter 1 – MURDER

 This underground facility housed an extraordinary electronic surveillance system known as THEATRES, masterminded by Adriano Navarro, a middle-aged former soldier turned tech architect.
 Navarro had designed it ostensibly to protect New York City from terrorism, but it also served the financial interests of a few mega-banks.
 These institutions used the system to monitor competitors and customers alike, consolidating power through omnipresent surveillance.

 The ambush had left him with a shattered hip, a broken arm, and two fingers amputated.
 Though he’d survived, thanks to Kurdish rebels and subsequent medical evacuation to Germany, the ordeal reshaped his life.
-Declared unfit for active duty in the field, rather than going into quiet retirement from the military, Navarro had been reassigned, at his request, to defense intelligence, where he honed his skills in wiretapping and counter–surveillance—a pivot that eventually drew the attention of Wall Street.
+Declared unfit for active duty in the field, Navarro had been reassigned, at his request, to defense intelligence, where he honed his skills in wiretapping and counter-surveillance.
+A pivot that eventually drew the attention of Wall Street.

 In the post-9/11 chaos, Navarro’s tactical brilliance shone.
 His emergency plans earned the support of New York’s financial elite, culminating in the birth of THEATRES.
 To sidestep constitutional challenges, its operations were privatized, ensuring no civil rights lawsuits could claim government overreach.
 By 2008, the system was an omnipresent force, logging faces, vehicles, and conversations with unparalleled efficiency.